EspeuteClement/zsr/Readme.md

 The game can be build as a standalone executable for windows (`zig build exe` or `zig build run`) via SDL or as a HTML5 game (`zig build web` then serve the `zig-out/web` folder with a local server like `python -m http.server` and navigate to `localhost/index.html`).
 The build also show how to use the itch.io cli butler to publish the game (`zig build web-publish` but you would need to have my credentials to actually do that).

 This code is in the state I finished the project, and is kinda messy.
-At the moment SDL is vendored with the repository and some parts of the engine could be better refactored.
+Dome parts of the engine could be better refactored.
 The game code is not in great shape too.

-The build.zig is also kinda messy because the HTML5 build was a big iterative process.
+Building the game should now be cross platform thanks to the inclusion of the [Zig build port of SDL](https://github.com/andrewrk/SDL), but only Windows has been tested at the moment.

 ## HTML 5